Rocket Man- The Real Super Hero Movie Series

 Steven West is a former child actor, Mouseketeer-trained performer, developer, producer, technologist, pilot, creator, and live-show builder now developing Travel Rockstar as a road-to-Vegas entertainment brand.

 Steven grew up inside the old entertainment machine, before social media, before creator platforms, and before performers could produce themselves from a laptop.
-As a child actor, he worked across commercials, television, and film, with experience connected to Little House on the Prairie, One Day at a Time with Valerie Bertinelli, The Waltons, The Rockford Files, Wonder Woman, The Tony Randall Show, and the film Days of the Locust, where he performed in a small paid child role involving song and tap dancing.
+As a child actor, he worked across commercials, television, and film, with experience connected to Little House on the Prairie, One Day at a Time with Valerie Bertinelli, The Waltons, The Rockford Files, Wonder Woman, The Tony Randall Show, and the film Days of the Locust, where he performed in a child role involving song and tap dancing and later became a backup Mouse and the voice over of Donald Duck, the Toad for Super Sugar Crisp and many others.

 By his early teens, Steven had worked in roughly 150 total productions, including commercials, television, and film.
 He was not just around the business.
 He was trained by it.